 The exact causes of rheumatoid arthritis are not known but these factors may increase risk:

-Age: Anyone can get rheumatoid arthritis at any age, but the risk increases with age, commonly developing between the ages of 25 and 50.
+Age: Anyone can get rheumatoid arthritis at any age, but it commonly develops between the ages of 25 and 50.

-Gender: Women are two to three times more likely to have rheumatoid arthritis than men.
+Gender: Women are 2 to 3 times more likely to have RA than men.

 Family history: In some people, rheumatoid arthritis is linked to specific genes.
 However, this does not necessarily mean you will develop the condition.